itrac/itrac.github.io/eud_technology_evaluation/functionality.md

 | 3 | According to the platform's features, what is the category of the platform? | Database / Mobile-first / Request-handling / Process / General-purpose |  | Governance / Platform |

 ## References

-* Richardson, Clay; Rymer, John R. (2016).
-"Low-Code Development Platforms".
-The Forrester Wave.
-Cambridge, MA.
+* Richardson, C. and Rymer, J. R. (2016).
+The Forrester Wave ™: Low-Code Development Platforms.
+URL: http : / / agilepoint.com/wp-content/uploads/Q2-2016-Forrester-Low-Code.pdf (visited on 12/12/2016).

 _[(Back to EuD Technology Evaluation Page)](../eud_technology_evaluation)_